hpcleuven/VscDocumentation/source/data/tier1data/clients/iron.rst

 Linux and Windows users can install iron directly using the dedicated installer.

-Installation Steps for Linux(Debian) Uers:
+Installation Steps for Linux(Debian) Users:

 - Download the installer (iron_{VERSION}_amd64.deb ) from: https://icts-p-coz-iron-releases.cloud.icts.kuleuven.be/